LoxleyXI/LQS/README.md

 * NPC look/model utility functions allow easy creation of any appearance
 * Each step can be gated by any number of requirements
 * Custom quest tracker with a new `!quest` command providing quest info and hints
-* Quests are fully reloadable and will refresh simply by saving the file (ie. You can update NPCs or implement new quest steps without any need for a server restart!)
+* LQS Quest modules are fully reloadable and will refresh simply by saving the file

+(ie. You can update NPCs or implement new quest steps without any need for a server restart!)

 ## Setup